 Chemistry students work closely with faculty on research projects, throughout the academic year as well as the summer months, in areas such as organic or inorganic synthesis, physical chemistry, chemical separations, bio-inorganic chemistry, biochemistry, nanoparticles, chromatography, and spectroscopy.
 Our majors, with interests in areas outside chemistry, have the opportunity to complete double-majors or minors.

-In addition, exciting opportunities are available to our students through our study abroad programs sponsored by the college and our internship programs coordinated by our Career and Professional Development Office.
+In addition, exciting opportunities are available to our students through our study abroad programs sponsored by the college and our internship programs coordinated by our Career and Post-Graduate Development Office.

 Graduates of the Ursinus College Chemistry Department excel in nationally ranked graduate and professional programs across the country and work in a variety of rewarding careers in the chemical or pharmaceutical industry or in education.

-In this edition, read about the chemistry faculty including new faculty, alumni spotlights, student research and honors, Summer Fellows work, the Chemistry challenge, and other chemistry and biochemistry news at Ursinus College
+In this edition, read about the chemistry faculty including our new new laboratory manager; alumni spotlights; student research and honors; Summer Fellows work; and other chemistry and biochemistry news at Ursinus College.